Pellia/pellia/README.md

 My work was driven by a strong focus on automation and the digitalization of laboratory processes, aiming to improve efficiency, accuracy, and scalability in clinical and research environments.

-I strived to create smart, scalable solutions that make research and diagnostics faster, more accurate and more accessible.
+I strive to create smart, scalable solutions that make research and diagnostics faster, more accurate and accessible.

 <!-- With a hands-on approach and a deep curiosity for solving real-world problems, I strived to create smart, scalable solutions that make research and diagnostics faster, more accurate, and more accessible. -->